SuperSonicHub1/stlc-splash/slides.md

 --

-With that out of the way, y'all now have everything you need to start writing some code.
+With that out of the way, y'all now have everything you need to start grappling with creating a programming language.

-Talk is cheap; **time for programming!**

 --